 India 24.04.2015 Transindus

-The history of India can be explored through its many forts.
+Here we list India's most historic forts and our favourites to visit on a holiday to India.
+The history of India can be explored through its many historic forts spreading across the country.
 These defensive buildings were created across the country during the various struggles to keep invading powers out.
 Today, they stand as testament to the conflicts of the past, often quiet and tranquil places, with stunning views out across the surrounding landscapes.

 One of India's most famous military structures is the Red Fort in Delhi, which was originally founded by Shah Jahan between 1638 and 1648.
 After the last Mughal emperor, Bahadur Shah Zafar was driven from the fort in 1857 and exiled to Burma, the British colonialists converted it into a barracks.